-residential services pro omes to reflect the costs related to staffing patterns.
-Two-person rates apply to those ovided in host home/life sharing settings.
-The crosswalk of assessment levels to rate all services is as follows:

-5-person Residence Ra Rate Category: \$158.
+5-person Residence Rates: Rate Category: \$158.67

-those instances in which are not available. s intended for those goods and services that are not covered by the State Medicaid Plan or ch a participant's need exceeds State Plan coverage limits and exceptions to the coverage limits
+The COMP Program is intended for those goods and services that are not covered by the State Medicaid Plan or those instances in which a participant's need exceeds State Plan coverage limits and exceptions to the coverage limits are not available.

 Specify applicable (if any) limits on the amount, frequency, or duration of this service:

-Specify applicable (if a Unit of service: Daily any) limits on the amount, frequency, or duration of this service:
+Specify applicable (if any) limits on the amount, frequency, or duration of this service: Unit of service: Daily

-of revenue over 344 bi overnight for periods of Residential Service rates assume a 344-day billing year, allowing providers to earn a full-year lled days thus reimbursing providers for intermittent time spent away from the home luring which waiver participants use family or other natural support time not otherwise edicaid services (providers are therefore not permitted to bill more than 344 days).
+Limit: All Community Residential Service rates assume a 344-day billing year, allowing providers to earn a full-year of revenue over 344 billed days thus reimbursing providers for intermittent time spent away from the home overnight for periods during which waiver participants use family or other natural support time not otherwise reimbursed through Medicaid services (providers are therefore not permitted to bill more than 344 days).

-Service Delivery Metl nod (check each that applies):

-☐ Participant- ⊠ Provider ma directed as specified in Appendix E anaged

-Specify whether the se ervice may be provided by (check each that applies):
+Specify whether the service may be provided by (check each that applies):

-I agally Pass ponsible Person

-Relative wisine i erson

-Legal Guard lion

-Provider Specification

-Provider Category Provider Type Title

-Standards Compliant DD Service Agency
+Provider Category Provider Type Title Agency Standards Compliant DD Service Agency

-Appendix C: Pa rticipant Services

-C-1/C -3: Provider Specifications for Service

-Service Type: O

-- Community Residential Alternative, Group Home, 5 Person Residence
+Service Type: Other Service Service Name: Community Residential Alternative, Group Home, 5 Person Residence

-Provider Category: Agency

-Provider Type:

-Standards Compliant DD Service Agency

-Provider Qualification License (specify)

-Personal Care Ho ome Permit (State of Georgia Rules Chapter 111-8-62);

-Child Placing Agencies License (State of Georgia Rules 290-9-2)

-Community Livi Certificate (spec ng Arrangement (State of Georgia Rules Chapter 290-9-37)
+Personal Care Home Permit (State of Georgia Rules Chapter 111-8-62); Child Placing Agencies License (State of Georgia Rules 290-9-2) Community Living Arrangement (State of Georgia Rules Chapter 290-9-37)

-or micate (spec JJ /

-Other Standard (specify): DCH and DBHDD enrollment criteria for a public or pr rivate agency DCH Policies and Procedures DBHDD provider requirements as specified either through provider or a Letter of Agreement between the Medicai id enrolled provider and DBHDD as follows: 1.
-DBHDD Provider Manual 2.
-DBHDD Standards Compliance Review in heat have a life showing house DBHDD Host Home/Life Sharing Guidelines for adults s in nost nomes/fife snaring nomes.
-Personal Care Homes and Child Placing Agencies cann not provide CRA nursing services.
-Agencies that provide CRA nursing services must assur re: (1) licensed practical nurses hold applicable professional license (OCGA 43-26-32) and provide ser licensed to practice in the State of Georgia; and/or (2) r professional licensure (OCGA 43-26-3). fication of Provider Qualifications Entity Responsible for Verification: DBHDD Frequency of Verification: Annual oendix C: Participant Services C-1/C-3: Service Specification laws, regulations and policies referenced in the specifical fedicaid agency or the operating agency (if applicable). ation are readily available to CMS upon request th Iedicaid agency or the operating agency (if applicable). ation are readily available to CMS upon request th Iedicaid agency or the operating agency (if applicable). ice Type: Iedicaid agency or the operating agency (if applicable). ice Type: er Service rovided in 42 CFR §440.180(b)(9), the State requests the fied in statute.
-Medicaid agency or the operating agency (if applicable). ice Type: er Service rovided in 42 CFR §440.180(b)(9), the State requests the Iedicaid agency or the operating agency (if applicable). ice Type: er Service rovided in 42 CFR §440.180(b)(9), the State requests the fied in statute. e authority to provide the following additional serv Iedicaid agency or the operating agency (if applicable). ice Type: er Service rovided in 42 CFR §440.180(b)(9), the State requests the fied in statute. ice Title: e authority to provide the following additional serv Iedicaid agency or the operating agency (if applicable). ice Type: er Service rovided in 42 CFR §440.180(b)(9), the State requests the fied in statute. ice Title: munity Residential Alternative, Host Home, Category 1 S Taxonomy: e authority to provide the following additional serv Iedicaid agency or the operating agency (if applicable). ice Type: er Service rovided in 42 CFR §440.180(b)(9), the State requests the fied in statute. ice Title: munity Residential Alternative, Host Home, Category 1 e authority to provide the following additional serv

-Category 3: Sub-Catego ory 3: Category 4: Sub-Catego ory 4: Complete this p oart for a renewal application or a new waiver that replaces an existing waiver.
-Select one : O Serv ice is included in approved waiv ver.
-There is no change in service specifications.
-O Serv ice is included in approved waiv er.
-The service specificat ions have been modified.
-Serv ice is not included in the approv ed waiver.
+DBHDD provider requirements as specified either through DBHDD contract with the Medicaid enrolled provider or a Letter of Agreement between the Medicaid enrolled provider and DBHDD as follows:

+DBHDD Host Home/Life Sharing Guidelines for adults in host homes/life sharing homes.

+Personal Care Homes and Child Placing Agencies cannot provide CRA nursing services.

+Agencies that provide CRA nursing services must assure: (1) licensed practical nurses hold applicable professional license (OCGA 43-26-32) and provide services under the supervision of a registered nurse, licensed to practice in the State of Georgia; and/or (2) registered professional nurses hold applicable professional licensure (OCGA 43-26-3).

+Verification of Provider Qualifications Entity Responsible for Verification:

+State laws, regulations and policies referenced in the specification are readily available to CMS upon request through the Medicaid agency or the operating agency (if applicable).

+As provided in 42 CFR §440.180(b)(9), the State requests the authority to provide the following additional service not specified in statute.

+Community Residential Alternative, Host Home, Category 1

+Category 1: Sub-Category 1: Category 2: Sub-Category 2:

+Category 3: Sub-Category 3: rvice Definition (Scope): Category 4: Sub-Category 4:

+Community Residential Alternative (CRA) services provide residential supports that are integrated in, and support full access of individual participation in the greater community.
+CRA services assist individuals to gain skills and supports in the areas of personal care, supervision, support and personal development.
+CRA assists individuals to engage in home and community life to the same degree of access as individuals not receiving Medicaid HCBS.
+CRA provides training in life and leisure skills, personal care and community integration as specifically detailed in the person-centered plan.